-Prerequisites: Successful completion of United States History & Government and/or Economics-College; must be in 12th grade.
+Prerequisites: Successful completion of United States History & Government and/or Economics-College; must be in Grade 12 Course Requirements: per course syllabus

-AP U.S. Government & Politics with Economics

-CRS 4333 ₺ 1.05 @ 1.0
+AP U.S. Govt & Politics w/ Economics CRS 4333 ₺₺1.05 2 1.0

 This full year course combines the one-semester course in Economics with a one semester course in Advanced Placement American Government & Politics.
 This college-level course is designed to give students a critical perspective on government and politics in the United States.
 It involves both the study of general concepts used to interpret American politics and the analysis of specific case studies and current events.
 Students will study constitutional underpinnings of American Government, political beliefs and behaviors, political parties and interest groups, institutions and policy processes of national government, civil rights and civil liberties.
 As part of the economics component, students will study basic economic problems facing consumers in America.
 This includes consumer issues and economic literacy, economic decision making for individuals and businesses, long term investment and the history of economic policy and impacts (individual, local, state, nation, world).
 Students will study themes and concepts critical analysis.
 Significant research and thesis writing emphasized.
 Students may be granted college credit or placement for this course based upon their performance in the nationally administered exam, which is required of all students.
 Students take the Advanced Placement exam in May.